mauritssilvis/challenges/java/executable-jar-maven-intellij/README.md

-# Creating an executable JAR using Maven
+# Creating an executable JAR using Maven and IntelliJ IDEA

-> A Maven project that creates an executable JAR
+> A project that can create an executable JAR using Maven and IntelliJ IDEA

 ## Introduction

-With this part of the [Challenges](https://github.com/mauritssilvis/challenges) > [Java](https://github.com/mauritssilvis/challenges/tree/main/java) project, I provide the code and settings for a Maven project that can create an executable JAR.
+With this part of the [Challenges](https://github.com/mauritssilvis/challenges) > [Java](https://github.com/mauritssilvis/challenges/tree/main/java) project, I provide the code and settings for a project that can create an executable JAR using Maven and IntelliJ IDEA.

 Below, I give [background information](#1-background) on the project's [code](#11-java), [IntelliJ IDEA's configuration](#12-intellij-idea) and the used [Maven configuration](#13-maven).
 I also detail some [issues](#2-issues-and-solutions) that can occur when creating an executable JAR using Maven, for which I provide possible solutions.